castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 NB: The `?` symbols are placeholders, the actual values will be quoted according to your database rules, and passed in.

+As the `id` column was defined as being `is_auto_increment` we haven't supplied that value at all, the database will fill it in, and the `insert` call will fetch the value and store it in our `$fred` object.
+It will also do this for other database-supplied fields if defined as `retrieve_on_insert` in `add_columns`.

 ### Your turn, create a User and verify with a test

 Now that's all hopefully made sense, time for a bit of Test-Driven-Development.

 This is a short Perl test that will check that a user, and only one user, with the `email` of **alice@bloggs.com** exists in the database.
 You can type it up into a file named **check-alice-exists.t** in t/ directory, or unpack it from the provided tarball.

-Note, their are tests for a couple of other things too, happy coding!
+Note, there are tests for a couple of other things too, happy coding!

     #!/usr/bin/env perl
     use strict;